Britain continues to break clean power records in 2026

 This petition, launched by Oxon4Buses — an informal association that champions the interests of bus users in Oxfordshire — calls for the creation of a dedicated bus hub as part of the Oxford Station redevelopment.

 Network Rail has recently invited architectural tenders for redesigning the station and Beckett Street area, following the completion of the Botley Road works.
 This presents a once-in-a-lifetime opportunity to create a comprehensive public transport interchange, aligned with Oxford City Council’s original Masterplan.
+A well-designed bus hub, integrated both physically and visually with the station, would transform Oxford’s fragmented transport system — connecting routes across the city, county, and beyond.

 This is Network Rail’s chance to leave a lasting legacy: a joined-up transport hub that enables seamless travel by rail, bus, cycling, and walking.